 I came here for their Filipino dishes.
 I ordered the Chicken Inasal which was recommendation by the server.
 This is $8.99.

 It is grilled chicken marinated in coco vinegar, garlic and pepper.
 It is served with rice pilaf.
-The whole grilled chicken leg tastes better … More on following page.
-Click here to continue reading
+The whole grilled chicken leg tastes better … Continue reading

 Cora has been on my list of places to visit for my ladies meet for a long while.
 However, their locations in Coquitlam and Surrey are a bit too far for us to travel to.